shinneider/django-media-placeholder/README.md

     `pip install django-media-placeholder`

-2. Uninstall the package with:

-    `pip uninstall django-media-placeholder`

-3. Add and URL to your URLCONF:
+2. Add and URL to your URLCONF:
     ```
     from django_media_placeholder.static import static
     urlpatterns = [